AmpereComputingAI/ampere_model_library/classification/mobilenet_v2/README.md

 export IMAGENET_LABELS_PATH=/path/to/labels
 ```

-Now you are be able to run the run.py script.
+Now you are able to run the run.py script.

 To get detailed information on the script's recognized arguments run it with -h flag for help.